pointfreeco/sqlite-data/README.md

 ## Installation

-You can add SharingGRDB to an Xcode project by adding it to your project as a package.
+You can add SharingGRDB to an Xcode project by adding it to your project as a package…

 > https://github.com/pointfreeco/sharing-grdb

-And adding the `SharingGRDB` product to your target.
+…and adding the `SharingGRDB` product to your target.

 > [!TIP]
 > SharingGRDB's primary product is the `SharingGRDB` module, which includes all of the library's